zhentaoshi/Boosted_HP_filter/md/Home.md

 ## Boosted HP Filter

-- Boosted HP Filter is a procedure of iterating the HP filter to produce a smarter smoothing device.
+- Boosted HP Filter is automatically iterates the HP filter to decompose a time series into a trend and a cycle.
 - The algorithm is based on L2-boosting in machine learning.
-- This page provides detailed information on the Boosted HP
 </div>

 <div class="right">